Updated October 12, 2022

 On July 15, 2022, the Public Health Agency of Canada (PHAC) released a Level 2 (Practice Enhanced Health Precautions) travel advisory indicating an increased risk to travelers, or certain groups of travelers including pregnant women, campers, and people visiting friends and relatives.
 In addition to following the usual health precautions specific to their travel destination, people are reminded to use appropriate personal protective equipment, consider delaying travel until risk is lower, keep up to date on vaccination recommendations and avoid high-risk activities.

-On August 30, 2022, the Public Health Agency of Canada (PHAC) updated their travel advisory to state that anyone who becomes symptomatic and/or infected with monkeypox may be subject to the procedures at their destination, including isolation.
+On August 30, 2022, the Public Health Agency of Canada (PHAC) updated their travel advisory to state that anyone who becomes symptomatic and/or infected with mpox may be subject to the procedures at their destination, including isolation.
 There is a risk of limited access to timely and appropriate health care while abroad and delays in returning home.

 As reported on June 27, 2022, the World Health Organization (WHO) does not recommend adopting any measures restricting international traffic for either incoming or outgoing travelers.
 They advise anyone who is symptomatic, suspected, or confirmed case to avoid non-essential travel.
 Anyone who becomes symptomatic upon returning from travel or while travelling should report to a health professional providing all recent travel information, immunization history and information about close contacts.
 Public health officials will need to work with travel operators and public health to perform appropriate contact tracing and case investigation.

-Health care providers should ensure patients with suspected cases of monkeypox isolate from other family members and pets and should only leave home to seek medical care.
-The receiving healthcare setting should be notified prior to the patient’s arrival, and patients with suspected, probable, or confirmed monkeypox infection should not use public transportation.
+Health care providers should ensure patients with suspected cases of mpox isolate from other family members and pets and should only leave home to seek medical care.
+The receiving healthcare setting should be notified prior to the patient’s arrival, and patients with suspected, probable, or confirmed mpox infection should not use public transportation.
 Lesions should be covered with long sleeves and pants, and surgical masks should be worn by the patient and all family members in the household.
 Surgical gloves should be worn when in direct contact with lesions and disposed of immediately in accordance with the local health regulations.